huddlej/django-csv-admin/README.rst

     }

 The key for the ``CSV_ADMIN_CONTENT_FORMS`` dictionary is the natural key returned by the content type you've associated with your CSV data file.
+The value for each key is a Python path string for the form by which your data will be validated.